these-pretzels/terraform-associate-notes/Objective 3/terraform-basics.md

 <details><summary> 	Store remote state and migrate to TFC </summary>
 <p>

--TFC allows easy version, audit and collaborate on infra changes.
+- TFC allows easy version, audit and collaborate on infra changes.
 When setting up TFC, you need to add a `cloud` block and replace `organization-name` with your TFC name.
--`terraform login`, then paste the API key into the terminal.
+- `terraform login`, then paste the API key into the terminal.
--`terraform init`, to re-initialize config and migrate to TFC.
+- `terraform init`, to re-initialize config and migrate to TFC.
 Type, `yes` when prompted.
--Then delete local state file `rm terraform.tfstate`
+- Then delete local state file `rm terraform.tfstate`

 <br>
 Set workspace variables